Greg Packer: Early life

-Greg Packer was born to Eleanor and Sidney Packer in Huntington, NY.
+Greg Packer was born to Eleanor and Sidney Packer in Huntington, New York.
 He is the youngest of four siblings: Aileen, Marcia and Jeffery.
-He attended Huntington High School, in Huntington, New York on Long Island, graduating in 1983.
+He attended Huntington High School, in Huntington on Long Island, graduating in 1983.

 Notable man on the street quotes

 The first known quote of Packer ran in The Tampa Tribune on October 6, 1995, when Packer was 31:

 The identification of Packer's home state as New Jersey appears to have been an error: there is no Huntington, New Jersey.

 According to a 2002 article about Packer, "He was first in the line to see ground zero when the viewing platform opened at the World Trade Center site December 30, 2001.
 He was the first in line in 1997 to sign the condolence book at the British consulate when Princess Diana died.
-He slept outside in the snow in Washington, D.C. in January 2001 to be the first in line to greet President George W. Bush after his inauguration."
+He slept outside in the snow in Washington, D.C., in January 2001 to be the first in line to greet President George W. Bush after his inauguration."

-His quotes have ranged from the expression of common sentiments, such as "It's a day for happiness and to be together", regarding a St. Patrick's Day parade, to colorful statements such as his opinion of a New York Yankees game played on Yom Kippur: "There's no way the Yankees will lose, but if they do, they will certainly have something to atone for."
+His quotes have ranged from the expression of common sentiments, such as "It's a day for happiness and to be together", regarding the New York City St. Patrick's Day Parade, to colorful statements such as his opinion of a New York Yankees game played on Yom Kippur: "There's no way the Yankees will lose, but if they do, they will certainly have something to atone for."